zigbee-alliance/distributed-compliance-ledger/docs/cli-help.md

 The set of commands that allows you to manage X.509 certificates.

 ##### Transactions
-- Proposes a new self-signed root certificate.
+- Propose a new self-signed root certificate.

   Role: Any